-- 21. On the basis of the audits reported to the Audit Committee by Internal Audit, the audit conclusion is that during the year 2015/16, all of the Council's operations that were audited incorporate control systems that are 'Satisfactory' or better. - 22.
+- 20. On the basis of the audits reported to the Audit Committee by Internal Audit, the audit conclusion is that during the year 2016/17, all of the Council's operations that were audited incorporate control systems that are 'Satisfactory' or better. - 21.
 In financial systems, the audit aims to evaluate the strength of controls for ensuring the proper administration of financial resources.
 In the audit of non-financial areas, the audit aims to evaluate the strength of controls for ensuring that external obligations are met and that the success criteria of the activity under review are achieved.
-The following table shows the audit conclusion for each of the main audits carried out in 2015/16.
+The following table shows the audit conclusion for each of the main audits carried out in 2016/17.

-Audit Conclusion No of Audits A: Good More than the key controls are in place and work 5 effectively.
-While improvement may be possible, Ŭ there are no significant audit concerns B: Satisfactory The key controls are in place and work effectively.
-3 Improvement is possible but there are no significant audit concerns C: Adequate but with reservations in some areas 0 Some controls in place are adequate but there are audit concerns in some areas U D: Poor Controls are not adequate or not present or not 0 adequately complied with.
-Improvement is essential Total audits 8
+Audit Conclusion No of Audits

+A: Good

+More than the key controls are in place and work 3

+effectively.
+While improvement may be possible,

+there are no significant audit concerns

+B: Satisfactory

+The key controls are in place and work effectively.
+2

+Improvement is possible but there are no

+significant audit concerns

+C: Adequate but with reservations in some areas

+Some controls in place are adequate but there are 0

+audit concerns in some areas

+D: Poor

+Controls are not adequate or not present or not 0

+adequately complied with.
+Improvement is

+essential

+Total audits 5

-24. This compares with previous years as follows:
+23. This compares with previous years as follows:

-Audit Conclusion 2012-13 2013-14 2014-15 2015-2016 No of audits No of audits No of audits No of audits A, B: Good / Satisfactory 8 4 7 8 C, D: Adequate / Poor 0 1 0 0
+Audit Conclusion 2013-14 2014-15 2015-16 2016-2017

+No of audits No of audits No of audits No of audits

+A, B: Good /

+Satisfactory 4 7 8 5

+C, D: Adequate /

+Poor 1 0 0 0

-- 25. The audit conclusions are defined in the service's own Internal Audit Manual. - 26.
-All of the International Auditing Standards work was completed within the deadlines and the Housing Benefit Subsidy Grant work was accomplished. - 27.
-Ethical audit consisted of work carried out over Members and staff travel and subsistence expenses. - 28.
+- 24. The Internal Audit Service was unable to complete the whole audit plan before 31 March 2017 due to long term unanticipated sick leave in the last quarter.
+It has moved the audit of Cash & Bank to 2017-2018.
+Two others, Selective Licensing and Homelessness were outsourced to PricewaterhouseCoopers where the fieldwork was completed by 31 March 2017 and both reports are in the process of being finalised. - 25.
+The audit conclusions are defined in the service's own Internal Audit Manual. - 26.
+Ethical audit consisted of work carried out over staff travel and subsistence expenses. - 27.
 Based on the audit work undertaken by Internal Audit, the Authority's overall internal control system is considered to be satisfactory.